 But it's not just state residents who might owe Washington estate tax.
 If you're a nonresident but own real estate or other tangible assets (a boat or plane, for example) located in Washington, your estate might also need to file a Washington estate tax return.

 If you're a nonresident of Washington but own property in the state, your gross estate is still calculated the same way.
-All of your property—not just the property located in Washington—will be tallied up to determine your gross estate, and if it surpasses $2.193 million, the executor of your estate will have to file the Washington estate tax return.
+All of your property—not just the property located in Washington—will be tallied up to determine your gross estate, and if it surpasses the exclusion amount, the executor of your estate will have to file the Washington estate tax return.
 (The actual tax owed will then be apportioned based on the percentage of property actually located in Washington.)

 Co-owned property.
 If you own assets with someone else, generally only your share will be included in your estate.
 In other words, if you and your spouse own your house, half of its value would be included in your estate.

 Portability.
 The federal estate tax regime allows a surviving spouse to use the deceased spouse's unused portion of the exemption—a feature called "portability."
-However, Washington's estate tax does not offer portability between spouses; each spouse has a separate exemption amount of $2.193 million.
+However, Washington's estate tax does not offer portability between spouses; each spouse has a separate exclusion amount of $3 million ($2.193 million for deaths before July 1, 2025).

 It's your executor's duty to file any estate tax returns that are required.
 If your estate doesn't go through probate—meaning no executor is appointed by the probate court—then the people who inherit your property, or the trustee of your living trust, are responsible for filing the return.

 Even if a Washington estate tax return must be filed, it doesn't necessarily mean that the estate will owe estate tax.
-Your estate might be able to take certain deductions that lower the value of your estate below $2.193 million, in which case no estate tax will be due.
+Your estate might be able to take certain deductions that lower the value of your estate below the exclusion amount, in which case no estate tax will be due.
 These deductions include:

 If a Washington state estate tax return is required, your executor will have to either file it nine months after the date of death or apply for an extension of six months.
 An extension gives your executor more time to file the completed return, but estimated tax must still be paid by the original due date.
 If payment is late, penalties and interest accrue on the unpaid amount.
 If your estate includes a small business, the estate tax can be paid in installments.